piegamesde/MinecraftLandGenerator/README.md

 The class `World` has a few static utility methods too, `generateSpawnpoints` will create a list of spawnpoints exactly covering a specific area and `availableChunks` will list all existing chunks in a world.

 ## Changelog

+3.1.0
+- Minecraft crashes are recognized.
+- If interrupted, things will be cleaned up before terminating.

 3.0.0
 - Major version bump due to backwards-incompatible changes